osynge/whatenv/README.md

 ## ROADMAP ##

+Come up with a better name and rename the project.
+Current best name is "whatenv" as it makes the environment you want in the cloud.
+Suggestions great-fully accepted.

 These scripts are converting to an MVC pattern from a series of linear scripts.
 Currently to much data uses the state file as the model.
 This is being phased out in stages, and as much data as possible is being placed